Adlik/Adlik/examples/pytorch_model/README.md

     python3 train_model.py
     ```

-    After running this script, there is a .onnx file in the "model" directory.
+    After running this script, there is a .onnx file in the “model” directory.

     ```text
     ├── model